openPupil/Open-PupilEXT/README.md

 Once the microcontroller's correct operation has been checked, the cameras can be connected to the microcontroller and the PC via USB.
 Simultaneously, the hardware trigger PIN of the microcontroller should be connected in parallel with GPIO PINs of camera 1 and camera 2.
 Do not forget to connect the GND line of the camera to the GND PIN of the microcontroller.
 The figure in [``Misc/img/PupilEXT_Measuremtn_Setups.png``](Misc/img/PupilEXT_Measuremtn_Setups.png) illustrates the setup of a stereo camera configuration.
 After the connection has been made correctly, the PupilEXT software can be started to begin measuring the pupil diameter through the stereo camera system.

 ### 2.4.
 Demo dataset for offline analysis
 We provide three different recorded datasets containing eye images that can be analysed using PupilEXT.
 This should give users the possibility to work directly with the software PupilEXT.
 The first two data sets were recorded using a single camera.
 Data set number 3 was recorded with a stereo camera system and is used in the video tutorial of PupilEXT (see section 2.5).
 The images were acquired directly with PupilEXT, as we offer the feature to record images for later offline measurement of the pupil diameter without connected cameras.
 The data set is suitable for playing around with PupilEXT and getting a first impression.

+IMPORTANT NOTE: These datasets were first created for PupilEXT release v0.1.1. and they do not yet contain the image-annotations for trial-numbering and recording-related messages, you can see these functionalities working only when you make event-related pupillometry recordings using our supplied PsychoPy and Matlab PsychToolbox example codes.
+In the future we will upload demo datasets for the release v0.1.2. as well.

 We stored the demo data in the TUdatalib repository: https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2929